THE BENEFITS OF PROJECT MANAGEMENT

 Prior to starting my own creative agency, I spent 20 years in IT Project Management managing multi-million dollar projects for large banks and insurance companies.
 When projects weren’t being properly managed, I saw a lot of noise and confusion (which equals time and a heck of a lot of money).
 I saw projects fail.
-I saw people get fired because the projects failed.
-So when I started my own business, I decided to put a lot of thought into my process.
+I saw people get fired.
+So when I started my own business, I decided to put a lot of thought into my processes.
 How can I effectively manage expectations for my clients?
 What kind of experience do I want for them to have?

-With the goal of managing expectations in mind, you may want to consider defining your process and what that will look like.
+With the goal of managing expectations in mind, you may want to consider defining your processes and what those will look like.
 Let’s talk about how you may structure your projects (or process) for success - whether it’s re-designing that bathroom, planning the holiday party of the century, or managing projects for your clients, this process should work, in theory, for it all!

 Phase 1 - Defining Requirements